mautic/user-documentation/docs/configuration/settings.rst

 If a Campaign or Webhook is automatically unpublished because of a high volume of errors, Mautic sends a notification alerting Users.

 * **Send notification to author** - Set this field to Yes to send an Email notification to the User who created the unpublished Campaign or Webhook.
-If the User is deleted, no notification is sent.
+Deleted Users don't receive notifications.

 Landing page settings
 *********************